 You can’t walk into a health food store today without being bombarded with products advertising how to detoxify your body.
 From 21-day detox programs to full-body cleanses, your detoxification choices are limitless.
 You’ll find recipes for homemade concoctions of ginger and cayenne water to a myriad of juices, supplements, and hot teas.
 You are inundated with this message that you need to detoxify your body to be truly healthy.
 However, what does this really mean?
 Is it even necessary?

-Every day, we are bombarded with toxins thanks to our modern lifestyles – from the air we breathe to the water we drink, to the food we eat, to the products we put on our bodies and in our homes.
+Every day, we are exposed to tons of toxins thanks to our modern lifestyles.
+Toxins come from the air we breathe, the water we drink, the food we eat, the products we put on our bodies, and even from our homes.
 In fact, the CDC estimates that 80% of all illnesses have environmental and lifestyle causes.

 What is Detoxification?

 Despite the current trend of detoxification, it’s not at all a new tenant of natural health.
 Detoxification methods of healing date back thousands of years – all the way back to Hippocrates, who is known as the Father of Western Medicine.

 Detoxification, by definition, is the removal of toxic substances from within your body.
 Your lymphatic and circulatory systems detoxify your individual cells, while detoxification on a broader scale is primarily carried out by your liver, kidneys, and intestines.
 Other organs such as your bowels, lungs, and skin also play a part in how your body detoxifies itself.

 Toxicity is determined by the degree to which a chemical substance or a particular mixture of substances can damage your body.
 In short, a toxin is a poisonous substance.
 This includes heavy metals, pesticides, pollutants, GMOs, food additives and many chemicals that we come in contact with every day.